 Dumping Into the Street

-If the plow hasn't come yet, is it ok to dump your snow into the street?
+If the plow hasn't come yet, is it OK to dump your snow into the street?
 The short answer is: not really.
-Of course, it would be silly to worry about adding a little snow to an unplowed street, but in the end it will probably create more work for you and possibly for your next-door neighbor simply by adding to the amount of snow that has to be cleared from the street.
+Of course, it would be silly to worry about adding a little snow to an unplowed street, but in the end it will probably create more work for you and possibly for your next-door neighbor.
 Because of how a snowplow works (see below), dumping your driveway snow into the street means that some of the snow inevitably will be plowed right back to you or to your neighbor.
-Dumping into the street also creates more work for the plow, too.
+Dumping into the street creates more work for the plow, too.

 Minimizing the Snowplow Problem

-There's nothing worse than clearing your concrete driveway after a big storm just in time to get "plowed in" by the city's snowplow barreling down the street.
-This perennial problem prompts thoughts of violent retribution by many a homeowner, but the fact is, plows can't help it.
+There's nothing worse than clearing your concrete driveway post-storm just in time to be "plowed in" by the city's snowplow barreling down the street.
+This perennial problem prompts thoughts of violent retribution by many a homeowner but the fact, is plows can't help it.
 On ordinary residential streets, snowplows have to push snow off to the right, which unfortunately is where your driveway happens to be.
-So, the worst thing to do is dump your own snow into the street on the left side (as you face the street) of the driveway.
-If your neighbor to the right has a driveway close to yours, don't dump into the street on the right of your driveway, either, lest you add to his burden.
-It's best to keep your own snow on your own property so you won't have to move it twice; it will eventually water your landscape.
+So the worst place to dump your own snow is the street on the left side (as you face the street) of the driveway.
+If your right-hand neighbor has a driveway close to yours, don't dump into the street on the right of your drive, either, lest you add to his burden.
+Best keep your snow on your own property so you won't have to move it twice; it will eventually water your landscape.
 Start praying for spring.